sleepsonrockss/Summer-25-Notes/README.md

 ## 📖 Topics Covered

-Based on the STAT 266 curriculum, notes in this repository may include:
+Based on the STAT 266 curriculum, notes in this repository include:

 - Functions of random variables
 - Sampling distributions